toolkit-for-ynab/toolkit-for-ynab/src/extension/features/accounts/hide-memo-col-ff/README.md

 Developed by: [Ryan Valizan](https://github.com/devnetkc/)

-When using the [Firefox Add On](https://chrome.google.com/webstore/detail/toolkit-for-ynab/lmhdkkhepllpnondndgpgclfjnlofgjl?hl=en), enabling this feature will allow you to hide the memo column on the accounts transaction page.
+When using the [Firefox Add-on](https://addons.mozilla.org/en-US/firefox/addon/toolkit-for-ynab/), enabling this feature will allow you to hide the memo column on the accounts transaction page.